Kloxo: Project history

 In September 2020, a new fork called Kloxo Next Generation (KloxoNG) was released as an upgrade pathway for existing Kloxo_MR users.
 KloxoNG is a rebuild of Kloxo_MR using the Fedora Copr build system.
 Later releases have included bug fixes and added support for PHP 7.4.

-Future releases will include further bug fixes, upgrades of the core packages and support for EL8 servers.
+In August 2024, Kloxo Next Generation released Kloxo 8.
+Kloxo 8 is an upgrade of KloxoNG for RHEL 8 and RHEL 9 compatible OS, such as Rocky Linux and Alma Linux.
+Kloxo 8 includes the features of KloxoNG and added support of PHP 8.